dobra-dobra/Circuitpython_VNH2SP30/README.md

 This shield is designed for 5V devices, but it was tested with Adafruit Grand Central and it does work well.
 Except...

 ## Warning
 Pins A2 and A3 are used for current sensing.
-Dependig on current draw from motors this may go above 3.3 V and damage your board.
-You may want to disable this feature by desoldering resistors R5 and R14 from the shield or by cutting header leadr for pins A2 and A3.
+Dependig on current drawn by motors this may go above 3.3 V and damage your board.
+You may want to disable this feature by desoldering resistors R5 and R14 from the shield or by cutting header leads for pins A2 and A3.

 Linkt to the shield: https://www.sparkfun.com/products/10182